Some days you need an indoor space where your kids can burn off some energy. You’ll be sure to find something that will suit your family on this list.

 From neighborhood pools to Leisure Centres, Calgary has tons of options for family friendly indoor public swimming.

 7. Rec Centres and Leisure Centres

 In addition to swimming, many of the Rec and Leisure Centres also have other activities included with your admission like climbing walls and gymnasiums where you can play things like badminton and basketball.

 Your kids will love spending a day at Calgary’s science centre.
 Younger kids will enjoy learning through play at the Creative Kids Museum and older kids will enjoy making creations in Open Studio upstairs.
 Both will enjoy the hands on exhibits of Earth and Sky and Energy and Innovation.

-Calgary now boasts two indoor trampoline parks – the Extreme Airpark and the Flying Squirrel.
-As well as InjaNation where you can find trampolines, climbing walls and obstacle courses.
+Calgary has two Flying Squirrel locations.
 These will be a sure hit with your active kids that would be climbing the walls inside at home.

 The Calgary Farmer’s Market is open year round (Thursday-Sunday from 9-5) and has a pretty nice indoor climber.

 Indoor skating is pretty inexpensive.
 Most rinks have a family rate.
-Depending on the time of year, you can find skating at city of Calgary rinks, Vivo (which has a special skating-only price) other rec centres and even the olympic oval The Oval is also runs a special Monday Toonie Night Skate – if you bring a non-perishable food item you can skate for only $2!
+Depending on the time of year, you can find skating at city of Calgary rinks, Vivo (which has a special skating-only price) other rec centres and even the olympic oval.

 Can’t get enough biking?
 B-Line Indoor Bike Park is located all indoors with tracks for beginners up to adults.